 When you can return to work or play sports will depend on what your surgery involved.
 It can range from 1 week to several months.

-For many procedures, especially if a repair is performed, physical therapy may help you regain motion and strength in your shoulder.
-The length of therapy will depend on the repair that was done.
+Physical therapy may help you regain motion and strength in your shoulder.
+The length of therapy will depend on what was done during your surgery.

-Arthroscopy is an alternative to "open" surgery that completely exposes the shoulder joint.
-Arthroscopy results in less pain and stiffness, fewer complications, shorter (if any) hospital stays, and faster recovery sometimes.
+Arthroscopy often results in less pain and stiffness, fewer complications, shorter (if any) hospital stays, and faster recovery than open surgery.

-If you had repair done, your body still needs time to heal after arthroscopic surgery, just as you would need time to recover from open surgery.
+If you had a repair, your body needs time to heal, even after arthroscopic surgery, just as you would need time to recover from open surgery.
 Because of this, your recovery time may still be long.

 Surgery to fix a cartilage tear is usually done to make the shoulder more stable.
 Many people recover fully, and their shoulder stays stable.
 But some people may still have shoulder instability after arthroscopic repair.

-Using arthroscopy for rotator cuff repairs or tendinitis usually relieves the pain, but you may not regain all of your strength.
+Using arthroscopy for rotator cuff repairs or tendinitis usually relieves the pain.
+But you may not regain all of your strength.